-Paul was an apostle... according to the promise of life which is in Christ Jesus (1:1c).
-He was to declare the promise of life to those who were dead in trespasses and sin (Eph.
+Paul was an apostle . . . according to the promise of the life that is in Christ Jesus (1:1c).
+He was to declare the promise of the life to those who were dead in trespasses and sin (Eph.
 2:1).
 The phrase in Christ Jesus, or "in Christ," appears more than 90 times in his epistles.
 Probably the best known instance is 2 Corinthians 5:17.
 Personalize and write it below:

-When passing your spiritual torch, remind your successors that Christians have the most important purpose in the world because the Gospel is the prom-ise of life... in Christ.
+When passing your spiritual torch, remind your successors that Christians have the most important purpose in the world because the Gospel is the promise of the life... in Christ.
 So, pass your spiritual torch with purpose and ...